junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean hums an acknowledgement, takes another drink slowly, then asks thoughtfully, "Don't you think, after the sun was gone and then came back, shouldn't the time be reset or something?
 Like, it's a new day or whatever?
 Hell, it's probably a whole new era when future historians look back.
 We got a BC/AD two thousand years ago, about time for another one.
 What should we call it?
 BD/AG, Before-Darkness and After-God era?"

-Sam lets out a short chuck, "Wow, Aristotle, I'll leave you to think about that."
+Sam lets out a short chuckle, "Wow, Aristotle, I'll leave you to think about that."
 He stands up and pats his brother on the shoulder briefly, nods at Cass on his way out, and then disappears outside of the kitchen door.

 Dean and Cass look at the direction where Sam took off, taking gulps of drink almost simultaneously, enjoying the comfortable lazy silence between them for a while longer.